ten-protocol/go-ten/design/Events_design.md

 During the evaluation phase, the VM must check each address field for the ``getCode`` function, to determine what type of address it is.
 If at least one of the addresses is not a smart contract, then the event will fall under rule 1.

-#### Adjusting the visibility rules
+### Adjusting the event visibility rules

 In case the rules above are not providing the desired functionality, the developer will have a couple of options to adjust visibility.

 For example, if one of the lifecycle events should only be visible to the administrators, the developer can add that address as a topic.

 In case an event contains a user address topic that should not contribute to relevancy, the developer can remove the `"indexed"` and thus the event will become invisible to that user.
 This might not be ideal in case this address has to be used for subscribing.

 As the ultimate flexible mechanism we propose a programmatic way to determine whether a requester is allowed to view an event.

 If the implicit rules are not satisfactory, the smart contract developer can define a view function called ``eventVisibility``, which will be called by the Obscuro VM behind the scenes.

 ```solidity
    // If declared in a smart contract, this function will be called by the Obscuro VM to determine whether the requester